“Strother’s prose is sharp and snarky, particularly the dialogue.” Kirkus Reviews

 That’s right – it’s a surprise audit of the high school.

-This intrusion creates a tricky situation for cynic and rule-bending history teacher Paul Matthews.
-Add to this unpleasantry a revenge-seeking Sheriff, a local biker gang, a rat infestation, an obnoxious older brother, pistol-packing cowgirls, and the appearance of his 12-year-old far from angelic nephew.
+This intrusion creates a tricky situation for cynical and rule-bending history teacher Paul Matthews.
+Add to this unpleasantness a revenge-seeking Sheriff, a local biker gang, a rat infestation, an obnoxious older brother, pistol-packing cowgirls, and the appearance of his 12-year-old, far from angelic nephew.
 It only seals his fate that the four disaster-prone sophomores known as The OutlawX are eager to help.

 And there’s even a Prom.